Banc of California Technical Analysis (NYSE:BANC)

 Moving averages show the average price of BANC stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 A key factor that impacts moving averages is the lag factor.
 The 20 day moving average of $38.51 is below the price of $16.15.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the BANC stock.
 Banc of California bollinger bands show that the stock price is $16.15, upper band is 39, lower band is 35.94, and the average is 37.47.

 Banc of California Moving Average Convergence Divergence or MACD:

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Banc of California MACD indicator is below 0 indicating a bearish trend.
+The Banc of California MACD indicator is above 0 indicating a bullish trend.

 Banc of California Relative Strength Index:

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 58.07 is the RSI value of BANC stock. .